chuckie82/skopi/docs/developers.md

 export PYTHONPATH=<YOUR_PYSINGFEL_PATH>:$PYTHONPATH
 ```

-To turn on cupy in pysingfel:
+To turn on cupy in skopi:
 ```
 export USE_CUPY=1
 ```

 ## Contributing jupyter notebooks
-Add notebooks to pysingfel/examples/notebooks and add a description in pysingfel/docs/tutorials.md
+Add notebooks to skopi/examples/notebooks and add a description in skopi/docs/tutorials.md

 ## Contributing code